Woman wearing green and glasses reading a computer screen

 • An institution may wish to conduct CPD programmes for different professionals based on their own context.
 For example, a university in Kenya might adopt the framework for academic librarians and focus on domains such as Copyright and Licensing, E-Learning, and Partnerships and Collaborations, recognizing the library's crucial role in supporting the launch of a distance education programme for select faculties.
 The institution could integrate the theme of distance education, for example, into one or more of the domains in the framework.

-Download the academic librarian framework document for more information.
+Refer to pages 5 and 6 of the academic librarian framework document for more information.

 Image